-Security is one of your top priorities if you run a WooCommerce-powered store.
-And knowing what your logged-in users are doing and what has been changed, can give you peace of mind and help you to be better prepared.
+Keeping on top of your store is one of your biggest priorities if you run a WooCommerce-powered shop.
+And knowing what your admins, shop managers and logged-in users are doing and what has been changed, can give you peace of mind and help you to be better prepared.

-Although it works on all WordPress sites, the WP Security Audit Log plugin is unique as it’s the only user activity plugin that keeps a detailed log of changes in WooCommerce store settings, simple and variable products, coupons, orders and other WooCommerce-specific elements.
+Although it works on all WordPress sites, the WP Activity Log Log plugin is unique as it’s the only user activity plugin that keeps a detailed log of changes in WooCommerce store settings, simple and variable products, coupons, orders and other WooCommerce-specific elements.

 It has a very comprehensive activity log, extensive coverage of all WordPress changes and includes email and SMS notifications and reports, just to name a few.